Avijeetmishra/Classification-Algorithms/Readme.md

 Project 3: Classification Algorithms

-Discription:In this project, we have implemented three classification algorithms: Nearest Neighbor, Decision Tree, and Naïve Bayes also Random Forest and boosting on Dicision Tree.
+Description:In this project, we have implemented three classification algorithms: Nearest Neighbor, Decision Tree, and Naïve Bayes also Random Forest and boosting on Dicision Tree.

 To directly execute the code, go to "Project3\Code\Project3\WindowsFormsApplication2\bin\Debug" and run "Project3.exe"